 General comments

 Hsu and colleagues use stable istotope analyses to examine how the trophic positions of generalist predators vary temporally with crop stage, and across conventional and organic rice production systems.
 This study’s primary value is that it slightly improves temporal coverage (3 timepoints) of recent efforts to quantify pest consumption by generalist predators in crop systems using more-costly molecular gut content analyses (Krey et al. 2017, Roubinet et al. 2017,2018, Mabin et al. 2020).
 From a single season of field data, the authors found that predators’ diet composition changes over time by increasing the proportion of rice herbivores consumed and that generalist predators more frequently consumed rice herbivores in the late season than did predators on organic farms.
 However, the paper lacks any report or analysis of background densities of predators and herbivores in each system, which is key in contextualizing the temporal patterns of prey consumption described.
 Adding these conspicuously missing data seems key.
 In fact, the most abundant, key pest taxa are not even noted anywhere in the document (I’m assuming spiders and lady beetles were they key predators, but that should also be noted explicitly).
 Several important details about methods and analyses are also missing.
 Finally, I suggest abbreviating some of the less-relevant sections of the introduction (general importance of generalist predators, weaknesses of controlled experiments) and incorporate a stronger synthesis of related work that clarifies the novelty of this study relative to other recent papers on prey consumption by generalist predators in conventional and organic agroecosystems.
 Just a few key references are pasted below.

+> (WO) We did note the key pest and predator taxa in our document.
+Not sure what he means by “less-relevant” and what is “related

 References to consider